Request Free Consultation

 Notify your insurance company about the accident as soon as possible.
 Be honest and thorough in your report, but avoid admitting fault or speculating about the cause of the accident.

 Furthermore, you should speak with an attorney.
-Consulting with a personal injury attorney can help protect your rights and ensure that you receive fair compensation for your injuries and damages.
+Consulting with a personal injury attorney in Phoenix can help protect your rights and ensure that you receive fair compensation for your injuries and damages.

 Common Causes of Motorcycle Accidents in California